wkolowski/coq-algs/README.md

 # Random Coq Code

 Hello.
-This repository contains some random Coq code, as you probably have guessed from the name.
-It is also going to be my MSc thesis.
+This repository contains some random Coq code which is going to be the basis of my Master's Thesis.

 The structure of the development is as follows:

 * RCCBase.v contains some basic tactics and auxiliary stuff.
+* ADT/ contains definitions of abstract data types.
+* Basic/ contains implementations of basic data types (various trees etc.) which can then be reused for the purposes of different data structures.
 * DS/ contains data structures.
 * Memoization/ is a lame attempt at memoizing functions.
 Nothing worth looking at.
 * Reflection/ has some code on proof by reflection, also quite lame.